Thamir-73/JSX-ideagnose/src/app/posts/success.md

 date: "2024-09-02"
 category: "Psychology/Self-reflection"
 image: "/success23.jpg"
-comment: "I recently visited to Cuba, and realized somethings that changed the structure of my beliefs on success:"
+comment: "I recently visited Cuba, and realized somethings that changed the structure of my beliefs on success:"
 ---
 I recently visited Cuba, and realized somethings that changed the structure of my beliefs on success, in so many ways.